-Figure 1a illustrates the stimulus sequence on each trial in Experiment 1.
-Each trial began with the presentation of a fixation point for 900 msec followed by the presentation of the context word to both eyes for 1 sec.
-Following another 1-sec presentation of the fixation point, the Mondrian frames were presented to one eye for 400 msec, changing their patterns at every 100 msec.
-A target word was presented for 100 msec, beginning 200 msec after the onset of the Mondrian patches.
-On the dioptic-control trials, the target word was presented to both eyes and on the critical suppression trials the target was presented to only the eye where the Mondrians were not shown.
-Observers were instructed to fixate for 500 msec after the offset of the Mondrian patches and then to report whether the pairs of words were semantically related or not using two different buttons on the game pad.
-Observers used their left- or right-hand index fingers to press one of two buttons indicating whether the target word was related or unrelated to the context word.
+frames were presented to one eye for 400 ms, changing their patterns every 100 ms. A target word was presented for 100 ms, beginning 200 ms after the onset of the Mondrian patches.
+On the dioptic-control trials, the target word was presented to both eyes; on the critical suppression trials, the target was presented only to the eye not shown the Mondrians.
+Observers were instructed to fixate for 500 ms after the offset of the Mondrian patches and then to report whether the pairs of words were semantically related or not by using their left or right index finger to press one of two buttons on the gamepad.
 The button mapping between left and right hands associated with each response (related/unrelated) was counterbalanced across observers.
 If observers were not aware of a given target word, they were required to make a response anyway by guessing.
 Responses were not speeded and accuracy was stressed.

-Experiment 2 was identical to Experiment 1 with the following exceptions.
+Stimuli and procedure of Experiment 2.
+Experiment 2 was identical to Experiment 1, with the following exceptions.
 The target word onset and its duration were set to correspond to those used in a recent study by Costello et al. (2009).
-Specifically, the context word was presented for 1 sec, after a 900 msec fixation interval, and the Mondrian frames were presented immediately after the context word for 700 msec, changing their patterns every 100 msec.
-In order to reduce incomplete suppression associated with visual transients (Walker and Powell, 1979; Blake et al., 1990), the contrast of the target word was gradually increased, 100msec after the onset of the Mondrian frames, such that its contrast changed for the first 300 msec and then remained at its maximum contrast level for 300 msec.
-The contrast of the target words was set individually for each observer.
-The contrast level was set at 33% at first and then reduced to 25% if observers could see at 33% contrast level (mean contrast level ~ 27%).
+Specifically, the context word was presented for 1 s after a 900 ms fixation interval, and the Mondrian frames were presented immediately after the context word for 700 ms, changing their patterns every 100 ms. To reduce incomplete suppression associated with visual transients (Walker and Powell, 1979; Blake et al., 1990), the contrast of the target word was gradually increased 100 ms after the onset of the Mondrian frames, such that its contrast changed for the first 300 ms and then remained at its maximum contrast level for 300 ms. The contrast of the target words was set individually for each observer.
+The contrast level was set at 33% at first and then reduced to 25% if observers could see at 33% contrast level (mean contrast level, \sim 27%).
 The contrast of the Mondrian frame was set to 100%.
 Figure 2a illustrates the stimulus sequence on each trial of Experiment 2.

+Stimuli and procedure of Experiment 3.
 Red vertical gratings and green horizontal gratings of 30% contrast were presented to different eyes.
-The size of these grating stimuli was 2.9° X 2.9° and their spatial frequency was approximately 1 cycle per degree.
-Before the experiment began, the contrast of context words was adjusted individually for each observer such that the observers could recognize the embedded context words when the horizontal grating was dominant but could not recognize them when the vertical grating was dominant.
-This calibration was conducted using an iterative procedure in which the contrast of the context word was set to the highest contrast at which the observer could not report any of 3 consecutive words but one level below the contrast at which at least one word could be reported.
-Across observers this resulted in the luminance of the context words ranging between 50% and 70% of the grating contrast (mean = 67%).
-The trial type cues were the capital letters 'V' or 'H' drawn in the same font and size as the words and presented at fixation.
+The size of these grating stimuli was $2.9^{\circ} \times 2.9^{\circ}$ and their spatial frequency was ~ 1 cycle per degree.
+Before the experiment began, the contrast of context words was adjusted individually for each observer such that the observers could recognize the embedded context words when the horizontal grating was dominant but not when the vertical grating was dominant.
+This calibration was conducted using an iterative procedure in which the contrast of the context word was set to the highest contrast at which the observer could not report any of three consecutive words but one level below the contrast at which at least one word could be reported.
+Across observers, this resulted in the luminance of the context words ranging between 50% and 70% of the grating contrast (mean = 67%).
+The trial type cues were the capital letters V or H drawn in the same font and size as the words and presented at fixation.
 All other aspects of stimuli were identical to Experiment 1.